Credit Score Models

 Overall the more of a loss you appear to possibly be, either the loan will be denied or the rate will be high to cover the possible losses incurred with a risky transaction!

-If you are part of a risky category and you rate higher than others in that category most likely you will not be denied the loan but you will most likely receive a higher percentage rate.
+If you are part of a risky category and you rate higher than others in that category most likely you will not be denied the loan but you will likely receive a higher percentage rate.

 On the other hand....